 Oxford has historically had a problem with homelessness.
 The Council has been recognised as a centre of excellence in homelessness work, and is proud of its innovative work in this area.
 Over the last decade we have been able to substantially reduce the number of homeless families living in temporary accommodation.
-We have done this through prevention work based on a Housing Options approach and partnership working with others, including private landlords, to help secure accommodation for those threatened with homelessness.
+We have done this through prevention work based on advising families about the housing options available to them.
+We have also worked in partnership with others, including private landlords, to help secure accommodation for those threatened with homelessness.
 However, changes to the benefit system and increasing high demand and costs of housing in Oxford may increase the number of people at risk of homelessness over the next five years

-- reducing the number of people living in temporary accommodation - funding services to assist single and rough-sleeping homeless people - supporting the Crisis Skylight centre which gives single homeless people access to training and other opportunities - investing over £150,000 into funding that will allow tenants in private rented properties to meet the cost of their rent where Housing Benefit levels are too low. - supporting the government's 'No Second Night Out' campaign.
+- reducing the number of people living in temporary accommodation - funding services to assist single and rough-sleeping homeless people - supporting the Crisis Skylight centre which gives single homeless people access to training and other opportunities - investing over £150,000 into funding that will allow tenants in private rented properties to meet the cost of their rent where Housing Benefit levels are too low. - supporting the 'No Second Night Out' campaign.